2013 FEDC Legislative Agenda

 How to Schedule a Meeting with your Legislator

 We believe this time holds great promise and the opportunity for economic developers and legislators to work together to create a strong foundation for Florida’s economy.
-We recognize the power of our collective voice, network of stakeholders throughout our great state and rely on the key partnerships that enhance economic development like our local and regional economic development organizations.
-We have created a guide for scheduling a meeting with your legislator and we encourage you to take every opportunity possible to interact with legislators in support of economic development.
-You can view the guide online or download a PDF for your records.
+We recognize the power of our collective voice, network of stakeholders throughout our state and rely on the key partnerships that enhance economic development like our local and regional economic development organizations.
+We have created a guide for scheduling a meeting with your legislator, and we encourage you to take every opportunity possible to interact with legislators in support of economic development.

 Florida House of Representatives